CoStar (CSGP)

 With a research department that makes over 10,000 property updates daily to its 35-year-old database, CoStar Group (NASDAQ:CSGP) provides comprehensive real estate data, analytics, and online marketplaces for commercial and residential properties in the U.S. and U.K.

-• A positive is that its demand for the next 12 months is expected to accelerate above its two-year trend as Wall Street forecasts robust revenue growth of 21.1%
+• A bright spot is that its projected revenue growth of 21.1% for the next 12 months is above its two-year trend, pointing to accelerating demand

 StockStory Analyst Team